StargateInvasion/SGI/README.md

 # Stargate Invasion
-Stargate Invasion is a mod for Sins of a Solar Empire.
+Stargate Invasion is a mod for [Sins of a Solar Empire: Rebellion](https://www.sinsofasolarempire.com/).
 The files will be updated as we work on the mod.
 For more information, see our [Wiki page](https://github.com/StargateInvasion/SGI/wiki).

 ## Installation
 Please see our [installation page](https://github.com/StargateInvasion/SGI/wiki/Installation) for instructions on downloading and setting up Stargate Invasion.